Marlin Perkins: Life and career

 Perkins briefly attended the University of Missouri, but quit school to become a laborer at the Saint Louis Zoological Park.
 He rose through the ranks, becoming the reptile curator in 1928.
 After being hired as a curator of the Buffalo Zoological Park in Buffalo, New York, Perkins was eventually promoted to director in 1938.
 He then served as director at the Lincoln Park Zoo in Chicago, Illinois, starting in 1944.
 In 1957, in a famous case, he sent a snake that was difficult to identify from the zoo to the herpetologist at the Field Museum of Natural History in Chicago, Dr. Karl P. Schmidt.
 Schmidt carelessly allowed the snake to bite him not believing that its venom would be enough to harm him.
 The snake was a very deadly boomslang.
 Schmidt maintained a scientific diary noting his symptoms over the course of the 24 hours in which it took him to die.
 (The venom is an anticoagulant, causing the person to bleed to death.)

 In 1962, Perkins returned to the St. Louis Zoo, this time as director.
 During his time at the Lincoln Park Zoo, Perkins joined Sir Edmund Hillary as the zoologist for Hillary's 1960 Himalayan expedition to search for the legendary Yeti.

 Perkins was the host of Zoo Parade, a television program that originated from the Lincoln Park Zoo on NBC station WNBQ-TV (now WMAQ-TV) when he was the director there.
 During a rehearsal of Zoo Parade, he was bitten by a timber rattlesnake, one of several bites from venomous snakes Perkins suffered throughout his career (over the years he was also bitten by a cottonmouth and a Gaboon viper).
 Although the incident occurred during a pre-show rehearsal and was not filmed, it has become something of an urban legend, with many people "remembering" seeing Perkins receive the bite on television (an example of what is known as a "false memory").

 As a result of his work on Zoo Parade, Perkins was offered the job in 1963 for which many North Americans remember him: host of the nature show Wild Kingdom.
 The fame he gained in his television career allowed him to become an advocate for the protection of endangered species, and through Wild Kingdom he gave many Americans their first exposure to the conservation movement.
 Perkins also helped establish the Wild Canid Survival and Research Center (WCSRC) near St. Louis in 1971.
 This wolf sanctuary has been instrumental in breeding wolves for eventual re-placement into their natural habitats.

-Perkins retired from active zookeeping in 1970 and from Wild Kingdom in 1985 for health reasons.
-Perkins remained with the Saint Louis Zoo as Director Emeritus until his death in 1986.
+Perkins retired from active zookeeping in 1970 and from Wild Kingdom in 1985 after being diagnosed with cancer.
+Perkins remained with the Saint Louis Zoo as Director Emeritus until his death from the disease in 1986.